haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 In this tutorial, we will work with the phage 434 Cro/OR1 complex (PDB: [3CRO](https://www.rcsb.org/structure/3CRO){:target="_blank"}), formed by bacteriophage 434 Cro repressor proteins and the OR1 operator.

 Cro is part of the bacteriophage 434 genetic switch, playing a key role in controlling the switch between the lysogenic and lytic cycles of the bacteriophage.
-It is a *repressor* protein that works in opposition to the phage's repressor cI protein to control the genetic switch.
+It is a *repressor* protein that works in opposition to the phage repressor cI protein to control the genetic switch.
 Both repressors compete to gain control over an operator region containing three operators that determine the state of the lytic/lysogenic genetic switch.
 If Cro prevails, the late genes of the phage will be expressed, resulting in lysis.
 Conversely, if the cI repressor prevails, the transcription of Cro genes is blocked, and cI repressor synthesis is maintained, resulting in a state of lysogeny.

 ### Solved structure of the Cro-OR1 complex